slahrichi/slogo_team02/doc/plan/useCases/useCases.md

 // Then goes to the Controller TurtleManager: setTurtleCommands(playerInput);

+Goes to the back-end and modifies the Turtle's position, then call the displayTurtle() and updateScriptWindow() methods to update the simulation window

+Now, the script window shows the newly entered the command and the moved turtle
 ~~~

 * The user types '50 fd' in the command window and sees an error message that the command was not formatted correctly.